 Global Forest Watch (GFW) is a program of the World Resources Institute and several partners to develop and organize information about forests worldwide, and to make these data widely available via open data and free access.

-GFW presents the forest data in a global overview, and for individual countries.
+GFW offers the forest data in a global overview and for individual countries.
 The categories of information include forest change, forest cover, forest use, conservation, land rights by indigenous peoples, and others.

 The data are published online for governments, companies, NGOs, researchers, communities, and other users.